 A resource center for innovators and entrepreneurs in food, agriculture, health, and technology.
-The website provides information of the latest news, analysis, potential new funding sources, and research as well as listing training and networking events for food entrepreneurs foodtechconnect.com michigan.gov/mdard/business-development/grantfund/food-and-agriculture-investment-fund-grants
+The website provides information of the latest news, analysis, potential new funding sources, and research as well as listing training and networking events for food entrepreneurs.

 FOOD AND AGRICULTURE INVESTMENT FUND